top of page

 'Should you even be here?'
 She claps back at me.

-I chuckle but move back to my fruits.
-It doubles as a means in which I avoid her question.
-She pauses, finger hovering over the machine's keypad, then drops it entirely'
+I chuckle but move back to my fruits which doubles as a means in which I avoid her question.
+She pauses, fingers hovering over the machine's keypad, then drops them entirely.

 'Well?'